Reptiles

 Field dressing and cooking a puff adder

-Puff adders (Bitis arietans) are widely distributed over whole Sub-Saharan Africa, with the exception of dense rainforest areas and Madagascar.
-A puff adder got a tell-tale flat head with a straight line between the eyes, thick body with chevron markings…
+Puff adders (Bitis arietans) are widely distributed throughout Sub-Saharan Africa, except in dense rainforest areas and Madagascar.
+They have a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail,…

 Danger posed by Nile crocodiles

-Nile crocodiles (Crocodylus niloticus, colloquially called ‘crocodile or croc’ in the following) occur in Southern- and Eastern African regions and along the Atlantic coastline in Central Africa.
-They eat any animal they can get a hold on and are dangerous…
+In the following, Nile crocodiles (Crocodylus niloticus) are called just crocodiles or ‘crocs’.
+They occur in Southern- and Eastern African regions and along the Atlantic coastline in Central Africa.
+They eat any animal they can get a hold of and…

 Spotting a magnificent sand monitor (Goanna)

 Description of Goannas The Australian sand monitor (Varanus gouldii) is also called Gould’s monitor or colloquially ‘Goanna’.
-There are two different subspecies: Varanus gouldii gouldii and Varanus gouldii flavirufus (which is a smaller sized subspecies).
-V. gouldii gouldii is distributed…
+There are two subspecies: Varanus gouldii gouldii and Varanus gouldii flavirufus (smaller subspecies).
+V. gouldii gouldii is distributed nearly all over Australia except…

 Eating a sand monitor lizard (Goanna)

-In the former blog I described seeing a majestic sand monitor lizard very close by on my drive from Menzies to Sandstone on a side road.
-Driving further on I was surprised to see many more Goannas left and right…
+In the former article, I described seeing a majestic sand monitor lizard close by on my drive from Menzies to Sandstone on a side road.
+Driving further on, I was surprised to see many more Goannas left and right on…